Restoring Free-flowing Rivers in Europe

 Project Planning and Assessment

 Defining project goals, prioritization considerations

 Determine goals for all project partners at the beginning of a project.
-Fish passage, healthy water quality, improved safety, reduced maintenance may all be part of the suit of issues that partners bring to a project.
+Fish passage, healthy water quality, improved safety, and reduced maintenance may all be part of the suite of issues that partners bring to a project.
 Understanding everyone’s objectives upfront will save time and ensure a better design and outcome.

 Dams of all sizes and types have similar impacts to rivers, as discussed earlier.
 Any given project will improve river habitat to different degrees depending on the scale of the impact.
 Where we work and how we spend limit resource dollars increasingly calls for us to be strategic when choosing which projects to move forward.
 Many governments and nonprofits now have decision-support or prioritization tools available to estimate the relative benefits of a potential project.
 Common prioritization metrics for ecological restoration include projects that connect a high number of river miles in areas with good habitat and projects that will that will improve water quality.